 - Fantastic location near the Eiffel Tower in the 7th arrondissement

-- Just off bustling pedestrian shopping street Rue Cler (two-minute walk)
+- Just off bustling pedestrian shopping street Rue Cler (30-second walk)

-- Comfy, contemporary rooms with minibars, safes, and flat-screen TVs
+- Contemporary rooms with minibars, Nespressos, and Marshall Bluetooth speakers

 - Clean, modern bathrooms with walk-in showers or shower/tub combos